Healthier Montgomery - Streets & Neighborhoods

 To Do List:

 1. Desert or not?
-Determine how far your neighborhood is from the nearest grocery store, either by using a map or by commuting the distance yourself.
+Determine how far your neighborhood is from the nearest grocery store by using a map or by commuting the distance yourself.
 Is the distance walkable?
 Are there any public transit routes from your neighborhood to the store?
 Could neighbors without access to a car easily get there?

 5. Get your Green Thumb.
-Once your site has been chosen, and the plans have been made and approved, it’s time to get growing.
-The initial work of preparing and building the garden beds will take collective effort, but once your garden has been laid, it’s time to celebrate and await your harvest!
+Once your site has been chosen and the plans have been made and approved, it’s time to get growing.
+The initial work of preparing and building the garden beds will take a collective effort, but once your garden has been laid, it’s time to celebrate and await your harvest!

 Tools